Best Rocket League settings guide: Camera, controller, & graphics

 Finally, your Ball Camera Mode should be set to toggle as you’ll want to follow the ball the majority of the match and this stops you from having to focus on extra button presses.

-Best Rocket League settings graphics
+Best Rocket League graphics settings

 Many Rocket League players, including pros, prefer to play with video settings for performance.
-Better performance often comes at the expense of good visuals but has drastically higher FPS, leading to better gameplay experience.
+Better performance often comes at the expense of good visuals but has drastically higher FPS, leading to a better gameplay experience.

 Turning off Vertical Sync is crucial for reducing input lag, especially for console players.
 While screen tearing may take some getting used to, your eyes will adjust over time, resulting in noticeable improvement.